dell-cloud-marketplace/docker-mongodb/README.md

     mongo admin -u admin -p mypass --host 127.0.0.1 --port 27017

 ### Advanced Example 2
-To start your image with:

-* A data volume (which will survive a restart) for the MongoDB data files
+To start your image with a data volume (which will survive a restart) for the MongoDB data files, do:
-* A named container ("mongodb")

-Do:

     docker run -d -p 27017:27017 -p 28017:28017 -v /data/mongodb:/data/db \
     --name mongodb dell/mongodb